The average press release gets ignored by 99% of journalists.

 For example, if you look at Ahrefs data for this page, you’ll find that it has attracted a steady stream of backlinks since it was published, even though there has been no active link building for it (since it already ranks #1).

-Much of these links are ‘passive’, i.e. they are from writers searching for “sales management”, and linking to the page, such as this one from Process.st.
+Many of these links are ‘passive’, i.e., they are from writers searching for “sales management”, and linking to the page, such as this one from Process.st.

 Here’s how it helps you:

-• You can generate a steady stream of links without having to do a thing.
+- You can generate a steady stream of links without doing anything.

-• These links help you stay where you are in Google’s rankings – thereby ensuring that you stay visible
+- These links help you stay where you are in Google’s rankings, ensuring you remain visible.

 Here’s how this tactic works:

-• Find a topic that writers in your niche frequently write about, or need references for.
-Usually, these are statistics, studies, and other valuable content that supports their assertions.
+- Find a topic writers in your niche frequently write about, or need references for.
+Usually, these are statistics, studies, and other valuable content that support their assertions.

 You’ll find that once you rank well for such topics, you’ll naturally attract additional backlinks from bloggers, writers, and other content creators looking for sources for their articles.

 For example, bloggers frequently search for statistics to support their arguments.
-Top ranking pages for statistics, such as this one from CMI (which ranks for “content marketing statistics”), frequently gather hundreds of mentions from bloggers linking to them.
+Top-ranking statistics pages, such as this one from CMI (which ranks for “content marketing statistics”), frequently gather hundreds of mentions from bloggers linking to them.

 Here’s an example of Jeff Bullas linking to this page as a source for statistics: